How to get touch with us over the festive period

 Can I be penalised for refusing to comply with the obligations?

 Yes.
 If you fail to comply, the requester may apply for a court order requiring you to comply or to pay compensation.
-It is also criminal offence to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure.
+It is also a criminal offense to alter, deface, block, erase, destroy, or conceal information with the intention of preventing disclosure.

 How can I ensure my company has good procedures in place to deal with SARs?